 The Federal Transit Administration (FTA) and New Jersey Transit Corporation (NJ TRANSIT) will prepare an Environmental Impact Statement (EIS) in accordance with the National Environmental Policy Act of 1969 (NEPA) and FTA's regulations for implementing NEPA for the proposed NJ TRANSITGRID TRACTION POWER SYSTEM (the proposed Project).
-The proposed Project is a first of a kind microgrid designed to provide highly reliable power to support a core segment of NJ TRANSIT's critical transportation services and infrastructure needs.
-As defined by the U.S. Department of Energy (DOE), a microgrid is a localized grouping of electricity sources and loads that normally operate connected to and synchronous with the traditional centralized grid, but can disconnect and function autonomously as physical and/or economic conditions dictate.
+The proposed Project is a first-of-its-kind microgrid designed to provide highly reliable power to support a core segment of NJ TRANSIT's critical transportation services and infrastructure needs.
+As defined by the U.S. Department of Energy (DOE), a microgrid is a local energy grid with control capability, which means it can disconnect from the traditional grid and operate autonomously1.

-The proposed Project will include an approximate 104-megawatt (MW) natural gas fired electric power generating plant (referred to as the Main Facility) and associated infrastructure to provide traction power (i.e., electricity needed to electrify railroad tracks) to enable trains to operate during widespread power failures on a portion of the NJ TRANSIT and Amtrak systems, including some sections of the Amtrak Northeast Corridor (NEC) and NJ TRANSIT Morris & Essex line, and the Hudson-Bergen Light Rail (HBLR) System.
-The proposed Project will also be designed to support non-traction loads including the signal system on a portion of the NJ TRANSIT Main Line (so that diesel trains can operate during power outages), electrical loads at NJ TRANSIT Hudson-Bergen Light Rail Stations and at the NJ TRANSIT Hoboken Terminal, and other NJ TRANSIT signal power, tunnel ventilation, pumping, and lighting loads.
+The proposed Project will include an approximate 104-megawatt (MW) natural gas fired electric power generating plant (referred to as the Main Facility) and associated infrastructure to provide traction power (i.e., electricity needed to electrify railroad tracks) to enable trains to operate during widespread power failures on a portion of the NJ TRANSIT and Amtrak systems, including some sections of the Amtrak Northeast Corridor and NJ TRANSIT Morris & Essex line, and the Hudson-Bergen Light Rail (HBLR) System.
+The proposed Project will also be designed to support non-traction loads including the signal system on a portion of the NJ TRANSIT Main Line (so that diesel trains can operate during power outages), electrical loads at NJ TRANSIT HBLR Stations and at the NJ TRANSIT Hoboken Terminal, and other NJ TRANSIT signal power, tunnel ventilation, pumping, and lighting loads.